jbraeuer/nexus-oss-rpms/README.md

 - Nexus OSS 1.9.2.3: from http://nexus.sonatype.com

 # Licenses
-- Nexus OSS: AGPL
+- Nexus OSS: AGPL, Sonatype
-- Scripts and Spec: AGPL
+- Scripts and Spec: AGPL, Jens Braeuer <braeuer.jens@googlemail.com>

 # How to build
 - fetch Nexus OSS tar.gz: ./fetch-nexus-oos
 - build RPM:              ./rpm SPECS/nexus-oss.spec

+# Linux-like directories

+Nexus configuration has been customized, so Nexus behaves more like a "real" daemon.

+- Logfiles: /var/log/nexus
+- Pidfile: /var/run/
+- Conf: /etc/nexus
+- Init file: /etc/init.d/nexus

 # Current state

 This has been tested on Scientific Linux 6.1.
 It should work on CentOS and RHEL too.
+Currently Nexus is configured to run as root user.
+While this not perfect, it is better than the manual unzip/install steps .

 Have fun!
-Jens Braeuer <braeuer.jens@googlemail.com>
+Jens